Skip to Main Content

 About Us

-For persons who are Deaf, DeafBlind and Hard of Hearing, the Office seeks to improve access to communication, services, and programs; works with State and local agencies to ensure access to safety and emergency services; and strives to increase access to educational, health and social opportunities.
+For individuals who are Deaf, DeafBlind, and Hard of Hearing, the Office works to improve access to communication, services, and programs; collaborates with State and local agencies to ensure equitable access to safety and emergency services; and strives to expand access to educational, health, and social opportunities throughout Maryland.

 Credit to: Maryland Manual On-Line